rpcme/afr-workshop-cc3220sf/Lab3.md

 #### Setting up the AWS IoT Analytics Pipeline

-Pipeline ID : myTemperaturePipeline
-Pipeline source: select mytemperaturecollector click next
+In this section, we create a Pipeline (without any actions) to connect the ingest channel to the data store.

+1. On the left hand side, click Prepare and then Pipelines.
+Click the button to begin creating a new pipeline.
+2. For the **Pipeline ID**, enter **myTemperaturePipeline**.
+3. For the **Pipeline source**, select **mytemperaturecollector**.
+4. Click **Next**.
-Set the temperature, timestamp, and d (device id) attributes.
+5. Set the temperature, timestamp, and d (device id) attributes.
 In a later section, we will learn how to add a timestamp attribute to the payload.
 From the previous sections, you know that we are sending only temperature and device identifier.

+	**ADD IMAGE HERE**
-Click Next
+6. Click Next
-Click Next
+7. Click Next
-For Pipeline output, click the link **Create new data store**.
+8. For **Pipeline output**, click the link **Create new data store**.
-For the data store, enter myTemperatureStore.
+9. For the data store, enter **myTemperatureStore**.
-Click the 	**Create data store** button.
+10. Click the 	**Create data store** button.
-Click the **Create pipeline** button.
+11. Click the **Create pipeline** button.

 #### Editing the IoT Rule to get Timestamp